Regular Termite Inspections How Long Should You Leave Them?

-So when a barrier is installed around a home it’s not complete with ongoing termite inspections.
+When a barrier is installed around a home, it’s not complete with ongoing termite inspections.
 The inspections are as important as the barrier they work together to protect your home.

 Once a barrier has been installed around a home it comes with a guarantee.
 The guarantee will only stand if the customer has their regular termite inspections carried out.